groboclown/nightjar-mesh/examples/aws-ecs-tags/README.md

 The templates are managed by the [aws s3 data store](../../docs/store-aws-s3.md).
 This uses an internal method to construct the storage to allow for nearly atomic operations.
 Fortunately, the [`template-manager.sh`](../../docs/templates.md) script can help push these out to S3.

-First, we'll create a local configuration that the template manager will use to know about our S3 bucket.
+First, we'll create a local configuration that the template manager will use to know about the S3 bucket.
 Create the file named `local-data-store-profiles.ini`, which looks like the following example (remember to replace values with your local configuration):

 ```ini
 [default]